cuga-rajal/opensim_apple_arm64/README.md

 **Installing Bullet**

 Installation is done in 2 steps.
-First, compile a Bullet distribution and install .a and include files into a temporary directory.
+First, compile a Bullet distribution and install library archive files and include files into a temporary directory.
 Then, compile the "Bullet Glue" which packages the Bullet libraries, along with connector libraries, into a single static library.